 How does the Lifetime Allowance work?

-The Lifetime Allowance is the maximum you can save in your pensions without having to pay any extra tax charges when you take money out of them.
+The Lifetime Allowance is the maximum you can save in your pensions over your lifetime, without having to pay any extra tax charges when you take money out of them.
 It doesn’t include any income coming from the State Pension.

-In the current 2019/20 tax year, the Lifetime Allowance is £1.055m, but this is expected to rise to £1.075m in the 2020/21 tax year which starts on April 6, 2020.
-As it stands, the Lifetime Allowance is expected to increase inline with CPI every April, although this is something that future Governments may review in time so be sure to check.
+In the current 2020/21 tax year, which finishes on April 5, 2021, the Lifetime Allowance is £1,073,100 and is due to rise to £1,078,900 at the start of the 2021/22 tax year.
+As it stands, the Lifetime Allowance is expected to increase in line with CPI every April, although this is something that future Governments may review in time so be sure to check.

 What happens if my pension savings are more than the Lifetime Allowance?